Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 If you want to get a deeper understanding of what they do, and what values you should consider setting, then make sure to read it.

-You might not completely understand the documentation, but hopefully it gives you a better idea on what to do.
+You might not always completely understand the documentation, but hopefully it gives you a better idea on what to do.

 ### Eval Is Not Input Change